 - Ensuring that careers information runs through the curriculum, via our PSHE lessons and tutor

 - Ensuring that departments link learning in their subject areas to future careers through their

 - Running Enrichment Days three times per year every year.
 The days often involve a chance to profile

-- Ensuring that every Year 9 student has a 1:1 interview with a senior member
+- Ensuring that every Year 9 student has a 1:1 interview with their tutor/head of year/ a senior member

 - Ensuring that every Year 11 student has at least one 1:1 interview with a senior member of staff to

 - Running a Year 9 information Evening in January, to which every family is invited.

 - Running a Year 11 Information Evening in September/October to which all Year 11s are invited to

 - Organising for alternative providers to come in and speak to our Year 11s.